litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 ## Where to ask for help

 Once you have followed the directions above, you may request free support in the following location(s):
-- [litehelpers / Cordova-sqlite-evplus-legacy-workers-free / issues](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free/issues) can help improve the quality of this plugin.
+- [litehelpers / cordova-sqlite-evmax-ext-workers-legacy-build-free / issues](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/issues) can help improve the quality of this plugin.

 Please include the information described above otherwise.